 - There are many organic pesticides available, but first, make certain that there is a problem and that you know what it is.
 You can live with a little damage.
 Some insects, like the 4-lined plant bug, do their damage and then move on for the season.

 - Consider if you are having a pest problem because your plants are stressed and don't have the resources to defend themselves.

 - Interplanting and diversity will protect you from losing an entire crop to an infestation.
 Large swaths of a single plant are pretty but are also a landing strip for interested insects.

 - Many insects and larger animals are considered beneficial, preying on the insect pests.
 Reaching for the spray can every time you see a pest, you will be killing of the beneficials too.
 Ladybugs and parasitic wasps enjoy an aphid banquet.
 Birds will munch on grubs.
 Frogs, lizards and even snakes all contribute to the balance in your garden and prevent a pest population from becoming a problem.

 - Barriers prevent problems.
 Floating row covers prevent moths from landing and laying eggs.
 Yellow sticky traps can easily catch dozens of flying pests.
 Foil collars around the base of plants will foil cutworms and many borers.

 - There will probably come a time when you will need to apply a pesticide or lose your plants.
 Organic or natural pesticides can be very useful and are usually less toxic to wildlife, pets, and humans than synthetic pesticides.
 Many organic controls can target specific problems, such as using Bacillus thuringiensis (Bt), a type of bacteria, that kills caterpillars, but not much else.
 Just be sure that you know what the problem is before you treat it and that you always follow the label instructions.

-There are many elements that can contribute to a healthy garden climate.
+Many elements can contribute to a healthy garden climate.